axm5507/ai201-project1-unofficial-guide-starter/README.md

      - Any preprocessing you did before chunking (e.g., stripping HTML, removing headers)
      - What your final chunk count was across all documents -->

 **Chunk size:**
+A target of **80 tokens** with a hard cap of **256 tokens**.
+"Tokens" are counted with the *actual* all-MiniLM-L6-v2 tokenizer (`transformers.AutoTokenizer`), so the count is exactly what the embedding model sees.
+Chunking is segment-aware: each cleaned document is split into paragraphs; any paragraph longer than the target is further split on sentence boundaries; segments are then greedily packed up to the 80-token target.
+The result is small, focused chunks (typically a single venue/event or a couple of related lines).

 **Overlap:**
+**No overlap (0 tokens).** All of the documents that survived scraping are *listings* — event calendars and attraction/venue lists — where each item is self-contained, so carrying text across boundaries would just duplicate one venue into a neighbor's chunk and blur retrieval.
+(Overlap would matter for the planned Reddit discussion threads, where an idea spans several sentences, but those sources were blocked by anti-bot protection and are not in the corpus.)

 **Why these choices fit your documents:**
+1. **256-token cap = the model's real limit.** all-MiniLM-L6-v2 truncates input at 256 word-piece tokens, so anything larger would be silently cut off at embed time.
+The cap guarantees every chunk is fully embedded.
+2. **80-token target because the sources are listings, not prose.** A single attraction or event is short (name + address + date ≈ 30–80 tokens).
+Small chunks keep one or two items per vector, which sharpens retrieval precision for specific queries (e.g. "live music in downtown Bryan") instead of returning a paragraph where the relevant line is diluted.

+**Preprocessing before chunking:**
+- **HTML stripped** with BeautifulSoup (lxml): removed `script/style/noscript/nav/footer/header/form/svg/iframe/aside`, then extracted text from the `main`/`article`/`body` container.
+- **Encoding fixed** by parsing the raw response bytes so BeautifulSoup detects each page's own charset (some sites otherwise produced mojibake like `cafés`/`â€¦`).
+- **Whitespace normalized** (collapsed runs of spaces, paragraph breaks preserved).
+- **Boilerplate removed** with a filter that drops nav/call-to-action junk lines ("Details", "Map", "Save", "Open in Google Maps", "Learn More", "Continue Reading", "Submit Your Event", "Results 1-12 of …", e-newsletter prompts) and collapses immediately-duplicated lines (listing pages echo each venue name twice).

 **Final chunk count:**
+**50 chunks** across **6 documents** (Destination Bryan ×2, Visit College Station ×3, Texas A&M events).
+Chunk sizes range 25–80 tokens (avg ~67), all within the 256-token model limit.

 ---